OngoingAIOngoingAI Docs

 • Fix: Configure the collector source as JSON line input for gateway stdout.

-• Fix: For Prometheus, use a collector bridge (OTLP -> Prometheus).
-For OTEL, set observability.otel.enabled=true and verify observability.otel.endpoint reachability.
+• Fix: Set observability.otel.enabled=true and verify observability.otel.endpoint reachability.

 Next steps